-What is sys.argv?sys.argv is the list of commandline arguments passed to the Python program. argv represents all the items that come along via the commandline input, it's basically a an array holding the command line arguments of our program.
+What is sys.argv?sys.argv is the list of commandline arguments passed to the Python program. argv represents all the items that come along via the command line input, it's basically an array holding the command line arguments of our program.
 Don't forget that the counting starts at zero (0) not one (1).

 How do I use it?To use it, you will first have to import it (import sys) The first argument, sys.argv, is always the name of the program as it was invoked, and sys.argv is the first argument you pass to the program.
 It's common that you slice the list to access the actual command line argument:

 import sys program_name = sys.argv arguments = sys.argv[1:] count = len(arguments)

 This is an example on how to read the argument from the command line

 import sys for x in sys.argv: print "Argument: ", x

 len(sys.argv) , checks how many arguments that have been entered. len(sys.argv) != 2 just checks whether you entered at least two elements

 import sys if len (sys.argv) != 2 : print "Usage: python ex.py " sys.exit (1)